Mines of Laurion: When the mines ran dry

 After the Peloponnesian War at around 400 BCE, Athens was in decline and the mines of Laurion had been spent on almost all their silver.
 Since the flow of silver from the mines waned, the Athenians began to re-mint their coins en masse in order to keep the economic growth they were receiving alive.
 There are a few notable accounts of the economic impact of this practice.
 The Athenian leader Hippias had tried this practice a century before by imposing very specific coinage policies that Oeconomica wrote about:he also made the coinage existing among the Athenians legally invalid (adokimon), and, having fixed a price, ordered them to bring it to him; and after they had come together for the purpose of striking another type (character), he gave back the same silver money (argurion).
 Hippias's goals were not clear but Oeconomica highlights that his actions had disturbing economic effects.
 The Athenian leader was able to make a decent profit from the devaluation of all the coins in the city.
 He required that the current devalued coins be exchanged for "legal coins" that were given a higher value.

 After the Peloponnesian War had ended and the mines had run dry, this devaluation and re-minting of Athenian coins was brought to an extreme all over Attica.
-The ruler known as Dionysios I of Syracuse ruled from 405–367 BCE ordered that all the coinage be collected and re-minted at double its original value.
+Dionysius I of Syracuse ruled from 405 to 367 BCE ordered that all the coinage be collected and re-minted at double its original value.
 If citizens refused to do so they were threatened with death sentences.
-Another ruler known as Leukon I of the Cimmerian Bosphoros who ruled from 389–348 BCE imposed almost the same thing but did not threaten the punishment of death.
+Another ruler known as Leukon I of the Cimmerian Bosphoros who ruled from 389 to 348 BCE imposed almost the same thing but did not threaten the punishment of death.
 Instead, he decreed that all coins that remain the same will be essentially worthless.
 As leaders across Attica devalued their silver, the Laurion mines became active again around 370 BCE, when some businessmen decided to rent out some of these recently abandoned mines.
 They were more successful than expected resulting in a small economic boom in the greater Laurion region in 340 BCE.
 However, the mines were outcompeted by the rising gold and silver industries in Macedonia and Thrace.
 Silver prices plummeted when Alexander the Great finally obtained the Persian silver industry.
 However, the Romans defeated the Macedonians in 168 BCE and later ordered the shut down of all of their mines to prevent Macedonia from rising again.
 This opened up an economic opportunity for Athens to seize.
 The Romans provided cheap slave labor and new technologies gave the Greeks new means of extracting silver in more efficient ways.
 The Laurion mines were revived for a short while but they would never become the silver river they had once been.